 In the garden we plant colorful flowers and plants with different heights, colors, and textures but how about plants that have pretty seeds?
 Incorporating plants with attractive seed pods is as important as varying the size, shape, and color of plants in the landscape.
 Read on to learn about plants with interesting seed pods.

 Plants that produce true pods are members of the legume family.
 Peas and beans are well-known legumes, but other less familiar plants are also members of this family, such as lupines and wisteria, whose blooms give way to bean-like seed pods.

 Other plants produce pod-like seed constructions that differ botanically from legume seed pods.
 Capsules are one type, produced by blackberry lilies and poppies.
 Poppy capsules are dark rounded pods with a ruffle on top.
 Inside the pod are hundreds of tiny seeds that not only self-sow, but are delicious in a variety of confections and dishes.
 Blackberry lily capsules are less showy, but the seeds within look just like giant blackberries (hence the name).

 The following is just a smattering of the unique seed pods and other seed constructs available in the natural world.

 Plants with Interesting Seed Pods

 Many flowering plants have incredible looking seed pods or even pretty seeds.
 Take the Chinese lantern plant (Physalis alkekengi), for example, which produces papery orange husks.
-These husks gradually erode to create a lace-like netting surround an orange fruit with seeds inside.
+These husks gradually erode to create a lace-like netting surrounding an orange fruit with seeds inside.

 Love-in-a-puff not only has a romantically quirky sounding name, it produces a puffy seed pod that evolves from green to red as it matures.
 Within the seedpod are individual seeds marked with a cream-colored heart, eliciting its other common name of heartseed vine.